jbc2313/rick_morty/README.md

 # Rick & Morty
 > This site is dedicated to all the different Rick and Morty's of the Universes.
 > This site utilizes the rickandmortyapi.
+> This site is built with Vue 3.

 # Vue 3 + TypeScript + Vite